June Mountain ski area: History

 On June 21, 2012, Mammoth Mountain and the Starwood Capital Group announced that they would close June Mountain for the summer and winter 2012–2013 season, after 50 years of continuous operation.
 An active citizen movement arose in response, raising concerns about the prospects for sustaining the local community if the mountain closed.
 With a new strategy to finally invest in snowmaking, a chairlift, and marketing, June Mountain re-opened for the 2013–2014 season.

-In 2014, Mammoth Mountain purchased Bear Mountain and Snow Summit for $38 million.
 In 2017, Mammoth Resorts announced its sale by Starwood to a partnership of Aspen Skiing Company and KSL Capital Partners, later named Alterra Mountain Company.